-Lamont Research Professor, Marine Geology and Geophysics, Lamont-Doherty Earth Observatory (LDEO),
+Lamont Research Professor, Marine and Polar Geophysics, Lamont-Doherty Earth Observatory (LDEO),

 Columbia Climate School